 Alcohol or caffeine, energy drinks at least a full 24 hours before

-*DISCONTINUE ALL SKIN CARE products containing any of those: Glycolics, AHA, BHA, Retin-A, Kojic Acid and other lighteners or exfoliators, foto facials and chemical peels 4 weeks prior on eyebrow areas and 3 weeks after your procedure.
-Check your moisturizer, face wash, BB or CC creams and makeup primers for anything that says acid.
+*DISCONTINUE ALL SKINCARE products containing any of those: Glycolic, AHA, BHA, Retin-A, Kojic Acid and other lighteners or exfoliators, photo- facials and chemical peels should be done ideally 2-4 weeks prior.
+Check your moisturizer, face wash, BB or CC creams, and makeup primers for anything that says acid (hyaluronic acid is ok).

-*SOCIAL, SPORTS & VACATION ACTIVITY & MENSTRUAL CYCLE - try to book your appointment accordingly if possible: During period you will be more sensitive.
+*SOCIAL, SPORTS & VACATION ACTIVITY & MENSTRUAL CYCLE - try to book your appointment accordingly if possible: during period you will be more sensitive and prone to bleeding.
 Right after the procedure and up to the next 5 to 10 days PMU usually looks very dark and heavy.
-The body can be puffy or swollen, red etc. It might not be the best idea to have PMU done when you want to look your best for a special event.
-You will need at least 2 to 3 months to complete the PMU process.
-You cannot cover it with regular makeup!
-Also, you must avoid sun exposure, swimming, heavy exercise/sports activity, sweating, saunas, pools, beaches, dust etc. Over 95% clients have not found it necessary to take days off from work and normal daily activity to "hide" themselves at home.
+The body can be puffy or swollen, red, etc. It might not be the best idea to have PMU done when you want to look your best for a special event.
+Over 95% clients have not found it necessary to take days off from work and normal daily activity to "hide" themselves at home.

 *Do not tweeze, wax, or dye brows for a week prior.
 Threading is okay, but we prefer to perfect the shape according to permanent makeup procedure.

-*Electrolysis should not be done for a week prior and three weeks after.
+*Electrolysis should not be done for a four weeks prior and after.